 PYREX SG3.3

 PYREX® rolled sheets and block glasses were discontinued many years ago.
-However, CORNING released PYREX SG3.3 in the meantime, now available in thicknesses from 0.3–2.3 mm.
+However, CORNING® meanwhile released PYREX SG3.3, now available in thicknesses from 0.3 to 2.3 mm.
 Please send us your inquiry if you are interested in more details about this PYREX® borosilicate glass design.

 Please use the button below to request a quotation for windows, substrates, wafers, or other optics made of PYREX® with individual dimensions.